lithander/MinimalChessEngine/README.md

 Strength:  1900 ELO
 ```
 [__Version 0.4__](https://github.com/lithander/MinimalChessEngine/releases/tag/v0.4) now uses tapered Piece-Square tables to evaluate positions.
 It took two weeks of tuning and testing until I finally managed to find values that could rival [PeSTOs](https://rofchade.nl/?p=307) famous PSTs in strength.
-I also added a [killer heuristic](https://www.chessprogramming.org/Killer_Heuristic) and staged move generation that allows MinimalChess to avoid generating moves that will likely never be played.
+I also added a [killer heuristic](https://www.chessprogramming.org/Killer_Heuristic) and staged move generation that helps MinimalChess avoid generating moves which will likely never be played.
 The resulting speed improvements more than compensate for the slightly more expensive evaluation.
-I also improved the time control logic which now allocates the given budget smarter, especially in modes where there's an increment per move.
-Together with a lot of refactorings these changes provide a considerable boost in playing strengthwhile while even shrinking the codebase by a few lines of code.
+I also improved the time control logic which now allocates the given budget smarter, especially in modes where there's an increment each move.
+Together with a lot of refactorings these changes provide a considerable boost in playing strengthwhile while even shrinking the codebase by a few lines of (executable) code.

 ```
 Version:   0.3